 Growing up on a farm in Maryland with chickens and horses has taught Olivia Lopez ’18 important lessons.
 First, she learned how to listen to the land.
 Second, she discovered the land is her passion in life.

-Recently transferring from another local college, Lopez, a dietetic major, is taking after her mother who is a registered nurse with a BSN and a master’s degree in public health and is working in that field.
+Recently transferring from another local college, Lopez, a dietetics major, is taking after her mother, a registered nurse with a B.S.N. and a master’s degree in public health who is working in that field.
 Providing people with fresh fruits and vegetables through area food banks is a top priority for Lopez.
 She notes that donations include plenty of chips and cereal, but people need the nutritional benefits of produce in their diets.

-With one full semester of classes at IU under her belt, Lopez has already made an impact by starting a Swim Club in addition to the Muddy Macs and recently received the Engaged Leadership Award.
+With one full semester of classes at IU under her belt, Lopez has already made an impact by starting a Swim Club in addition to the Muddy Macs, and she recently received the Engaged Leadership Award.

 “It’s such a great feeling – growing something, especially from a seed,” comments Lopez.
 “Whatever you pick from the garden, that’s yours.”